igoralves1/unify3.2.2/README.md

     "licenseURL": "https://github.com/devcontainers/templates/blob/main/LICENSE"
 }
 ```
 4 - Install Docker in your local machine
 5 - Install [Visual Studio Code Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension in your VSCODE.
 It will install some other dependencies as well.
 6 - Have your github repository ready, commited with the folder and file from step 1 and 2.
-7 - In your VSCODE do `shift+alt+p` to open the `commands drop down`
+7 - In your VSCODE do `shift+alt+p` to open the `commands drop down`.
 8 - Choose `>Dev Containers: Clone Repository in Container Volume...` this will create a container and clone your github repository into it.
-9 - Do a shift+ctrl+` to open the terminal
+9 - Do a shift+ctrl+` to open the terminal.
 10 - In the terminal run `whoami` you should have `node` as the answer saying you are in the node container.
 11 - Run `ls`.
 You should see your `Unify3.2.2` files and folders cloned from your GitHub repository.
-12 - In the terminal follow the [Quick Setup Instructions](https://htmlstream.com/unify/documentation/gulp.html#quick-setup)
+12 - In the terminal follow the [Quick Setup Instructions](https://htmlstream.com/unify/documentation/gulp.html#quick-setup).
-13 - In the Root run `npm install --global gulp-cli`
+13 - In the Root run `npm install --global gulp-cli`.
 14 - Navigate to the `root /unify` directory and run `npm install` or to install our local dependencies listed in package.json.
 15 - Run `gulp`.